 A lot of good stories about aspects of these issues get overlooked or remain untold.
 Urbanista.org’s incisive global radar unfolds narratives.
 It critically analyses contesting realities so readers can feel engaged and make sense of issues.

-Urbanista.org webzine for liveable urbanism was founded by Lucy Bullivant Hon FRIBA.
+Urbanista.org webzine for liveable urbanism was founded by Lucy Bullivant Hon FRIBA in 2013.
 As a unique cultural media platform dedicated to urban design and adaptive planning in an era of inexorable challenges faced by cities globally, we are not interested in novelty for the sake of it, and reserve the right to cut a necessarily broad swathe through topics.
 Urbanista.org’s thinking about design and technology is hybrid and closely related to social and cultural issues.
 Our deep focus is placed on relationships transcending outdated silo thinking with the civic agency to make a difference, now and in the future.